 Mr. Burnison's target number of Synergy RSUs was 60,078 and Mr. Rozek's target number of Synergy RSUs was 30,039.
 The target number of shares would have been earned if cost reductions for the performance period or the interim measurement period equaled \$25 million and relative TSR performance was 50th percentile for the performance period or the interim measurement period, as applicable.
 The threshold for earning any shares was cost reductions of at least \$20 million, which would have resulted in from 40% to 60% of target shares being earned, depending on the Company's relative TSR performance ranking.
-The maximum amount of cost reductions taken into account was \$60 million, which would have resulted in a number of shares being earned equal to target plus from 1.67 to 3 times target, depending on the Company's relative TSR performance, 267% of target shares were earned, resulting in 160,408 shares for Mr. Burnison and 80,204 shares for Mr. Rozek.
+The maximum amount of cost reductions taken into account was \$60 million, which would have resulted in a number of shares being earned equal to target plus from 1.67 to 3 times target, depending on the Company's relative TSR performance ranking.
+Based on any applicable cost reductions and relative TSR performance, 267% of target shares were earned, resulting in 160,408 shares for Mr. Burnison and 80,204 shares for Mr. Rozek.
 The shares are subject to a continued time-based vesting requirement of continued employment through December 1, 2018.